Awia00/Programming-Massively-Parallel-Hardware/Exercises/Week02/Doc/Task I.md

 ## Task I.3

-Instead of flattening the sequential code, it was observed that matrix vector multiplication is a sgmScan with the plus operator.
+Instead of flattening the sequential code directly, it was observed that matrix vector multiplication is a sgmScan with the plus operator.
 So the futhark implementation is based on creating the flags and then mapping the results of each row and then scanning over the result.
-The cuda program is implemented almost as the futhark program, with the exception that I choose to just calculate the flag array in advance.
+The cuda program is implemented almost as the futhark program, with the exceptions of pre-calculatation of the flag array, and the write_lastSgmElem method.

 The implementation is tested on a decently sized square matrix with no sparse elements.
 It should work on matrices with zero entries but I ran out of time to make a proper way of generating such a matrix.
 The implementation is validated with a sequential imperative implementation.

 See CUDA and Futhark folders for the implementation.
 To compile run "$ make" to run the program "$ make run"